fongandrew/hydeout/about.md

 # Resume

+[Download a PDF version](/assets/pdf/cv_rubenwiersma.pdf) of this resume.
 An overview of my [publications can be found here](/category/publications.html).

 <span class="post-type">Education</span>